Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Discussion

-One of the key aspects of our approach is that we assume that recorded interactions are necessarily possible.
-Falsely recorded interactions could be accommodated by altering the model component in \cref{eq:model_probA_givenL} to reflect

-where $p_s^{\text{error}}$ is a study-specific probability of mis-recording an interaction.
-Even though we consider this an interesting extension, we suspect that accommodating false positives could drastically affect model efficiency, especially in our very sparse scenario with only $\sim$3.1\% of all possible pairs having a recorded interaction.
-An alternative approach to investigating the presence of false positives could assess recorded interactions post-hoc by examining cases where the posterior probability of interaction is low even though the interaction is recorded.

-In our work, we found that using covariates to inform the latent factors performs better in \begin{enumerate*}[label=(\alph*)] \item predicting truly impossible interactions between species, and \item separating interactions that are possible from the rest, \end{enumerate*} compared to an approach that uses the covariates directly.
-Even though using the covariates in the proposed manner complicates the investigation of variable importance since we cannot simply test a coefficient's statistical significance, we proposed a measure for variable importance which performed well in simulations and returned results that agree with subject-matter knowledge.
-We find variable importance and the identification of important covariates in latent factor models to be an interesting line of future work.
+We introduced an approach based on latent factors that uses species traits and recorded interactions to complete the bipartite graph of species interdependence accounting for the taxonomic and geographic biases of individual studies, and we proposed an approach to study variable importance in latent network models.
+We found that using covariates to inform the latent factors performs better in predicting pairs of species that do not interact and separating those that interact from the rest, compared to using the covariates directly.
+Even though using the covariates in the proposed manner complicates the investigation of variable importance, we proposed a variable importance metric which performed well in simulations and identified important physical traits for species interdependence that are in line with ecological knowledge.

+A possible extension to our model could accommodate simultaneous modeling of species co-occurrence, that would allow us to incorporate geographic information and other environmental variables that define the environmental niche of the species such as temperature, precipitation, and evapotraspiration \citep{Gravel2016bringing}.
+Even though we provide an overview of such an approach in the supplement, studying the co-existence of species across space is a hard problem in itself and it is the topic of joint species distribution modeling in ecology \citep{Ovaskainen2020joint}.
+Importantly, modeling species co-occurrence and interactivity simultaneously and allowing for different interaction profiles based on environmental and geographical covariates would open the road to investigating the importance of species abundance, co-occurrence and competition in forming interactions.
+We find this to be an exciting line of future work.